 Annex XII to Regulation (EU) No 142/2011 should, therefore, be amended accordingly.

 Annex XIII to Regulation (EU) No 142/2011 provides for conditions for production of petfood.
-An outdated reference to Article 2(b) of Directive 96/23/EC should be replaced by a reference to Regulation (EU) 2022/1644, Regulation (EU) 2022/931, Regulation (EU) 2021/2244 and Regulation (EU) 2021/1355.
+An outdated reference to Article 2(b) of Directive 96/23/EC should be replaced by a reference to Article 2 (c ) of Commission Delegated Regulation (EU) 2019/2090;.

-Annex XIII, Chapter II, point 3(b) provides for conditions for processing of petfood.
+Annex XIII, Chapter II, point 7(b) provides for conditions for processing of petfood.
 It is necessary to clarify which conditions apply for petfood containing meat of mammals or poultry and petfood containing meat of other animals.